Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Implications for train pricing

+In Table \ref{tab:counter_sw_cs}, we report counterfactual consumer surplus and social welfare.
+Overall, revenue-maximizing stopping-time and full dynamic pricing strategies deliver higher social welfare than the observed one, with an improvement of around $10\%$, regardless of the underlying information structure.
+Moreover, the welfare loss of the observed strategy is likely to be mainly driven by revenue rather than consumer surplus.
+For instance, compared to the full dynamic pricing strategy under incomplete information (f.1), the revenue loss explains around $75\%$ of that in social welfare, while consumer welfare explains around $25\%$.
+Besides, the actual strategy achieves a median load of $89.2\%$ across all routes, slightly lower than, but not statistically different from, the load under the optimal uniform pricing in the incomplete information setup ($91.7\%$).
+The median loads of the optimal stopping-time under incomplete and complete information are both greater than $99\%$, significantly higher than the observed load.

+Overall, the results above highlight the importance of not imposing strong supply-side optimality conditions in our setting.
+The small difference in revenues between s.1 and s.3 also suggest that the actual pricing constraints may not be the main source of suboptimality.
+To shed light on the origins of the estimated suboptimalities, we thus discuss below the role of demand learning.
+We focus hereafter on revenue, as it appears to be the the main driver of suboptimality.

-Intuitively, dynamic pricing still helps in the complete information case because of the uncertainty on the demand process.
-But the possibility to adjust the pricing strategy as one learns about $(\xi_{aT},\xi_{bT})$ (or, equivalently, $(\eta_{aT},\eta_{bT})$) in the incomplete information set-up plays a much more important role.
+\paragraph{The role of information and demand learning.} Manager's information on demand plays a key role in dynamic pricing.
+In the complete information case, dynamic pricing still improves revenue relative to uniform pricing because of the uncertainty on the demand process.
+But demand learning under incomplete information, namely the possibility to adjust the pricing strategy as one learns about $(\eta_{am},\eta_{bm})$ from past purchases, plays a much more important role.
 To shed light on this point, we decompose the variance of the demand under the optimal uniform pricing in incomplete information into two parts:

-where $p^u_{dT}$ is the optimal price under uniform pricing for destination $d$ and train $T$.
-Even though they both involve $g_0(W_T)$, one can show that the two terms in this decomposition are point identified.
+where $p^u_{dm}$ is the optimal price under uniform pricing for destination $d$ and train $m$.
+Even though they both involve $g_0(W_m)$, one can show that the two terms in this decomposition are point identified.
 For intermediate and final destinations respectively, the variation of the demand process (the first term) only explains on average $1.3\%$ and $0.9\%$ of the total variance.

-Now, even in the incomplete information set-up, one need not consider complex pricing strategies to obtain revenues close to the optimal ones.
-First, restricting to stopping-time pricing strategies incurs virtually no loss, compared to ``full'' dynamic pricing.
-By changing prices only when a purchase is observed, the firm can secure around 99.8\% of the revenue gain from uniform pricing to dynamic pricing regimes (comparing here Scenarios s.5 and f.1).
-Considering pricing strategies with 12 fare classes, as in reality but with possibly decreasing prices, still yield revenues in between 98.7\% and 99.1\% of the revenues under full dynamic pricing (comparing here Scenarios s.4 and f.1).